-The PowerShell cmdlet will produce an Authenticode Sha1 Hash, Sha256 Hash, Sha1 Page Hash, Sha256 Page Hash.
-During validation, CI will choose which hashes to calculate, depending on how the file is signed.
-For example, if the file is page-hash signed the entire file wouldn't get paged in to do a full sha256 authenticode, and we would just match using the first page hash.
+The PowerShell cmdlet produces an Authenticode Sha1 Hash, Sha256 Hash, Sha1 Page Hash, Sha256 Page Hash.
+During validation, WDAC selects which hashes are calculated based on how the file is signed and the scenario in which the file is used.
+For example, if the file is page-hash signed, WDAC validates each page of the file and avoids loading the entire file in memory to calculate the full sha256 authenticode hash.

-In the cmdlets, rather than try to predict which hash CI will use, we pre-calculate and use the four hashes (sha1/sha2 authenticode, and sha1/sha2 of first page).
-This method is also resilient, if the signing status of the file changes and necessary for deny rules to ensure that changing/stripping the signature doesn't result in a different hash than what was in the policy being used by CI.
+In the cmdlets, rather than try to predict which hash will be used, we precalculate and use the four hashes (sha1/sha2 authenticode, and sha1/sha2 of first page).
+This method is also resilient to changes in how the file is signed since your WDAC policy has more than one hash available for the file already.

 Why does scan create eight hash rules for certain XML files?

 Separate rules are created for UMCI and KMCI.
 If the cmdlets can't determine that a file will only run in user-mode or in the kernel, then rules are created for both signing scenarios out of an abundance of caution.
 If you know that a particular file will only load in either user-mode or kernel, then you can safely remove the extra rules.

 File name rule levels let you specify file attributes to base a rule on.
 File name rules provide the same security guarantees that explicit signer rules do, as they're based on non-mutable file attributes.
 Specification of the file name level occurs when creating new policy rules.

 Use Table 3 to select the appropriate file name level for your use cases.
 For instance, an LOB or production application and its binaries may all share the same product name.
 This option lets you easily create targeted policies based on the Product Name filename rule level.

 Table 3.
 Windows Defender Application Control policy - filename levels